-MP, Campaigner, Shadow Lord Chancellor & Justice Secretary
+MP, Campaigner, Shadow Foreign Secretary

 To book David Lammy MP please contact your JLA Agent.

-A high-profile voice on social and criminal justice, diversity and equality for two deacades, David is a passionate and respected campaigner in and outside the House of Commons.
+A high-profile voice on social and criminal justice, diversity and equality for two decades, David is a passionate and respected campaigner in and outside the House of Commons.
 Growing up in the constituency he now represents, Tottenham, he witnessed first hand many of the issues he feels most passionate about from wealth inequalities to flaws in the criminal justice system.
 As well as the social and the political, he reflects on how businesses can tackle diversity issues responsibly and be good corporate citizens.

 Growing up in Tottenham, David went on to study Law and after being called to the bar took his Masters at Harvard Law School, the first black British student to attend the school.
-Shortly after returning to the UK he entered politics, first as a member of the London Assembly, and soon after entering Parliament.
+Shortly after returning to the UK, he entered politics, first as a member of the London Assembly, and soon after entering Parliament.

-In government David served as Under-Secretary at the Department of Health, and as a Minister in the Department for Constitutional Affairs and then in the Department of Culture, Media and Sport.
+In government David served as Under-Secretary at the Department of Health, and as a Minister in the Department for Constitutional Affairs and then in the Department of Culture, Media, and Sport.
 He later served in the Department for Innovation, Universities and Skills and as Minister for Higher Education.
 As an opposition MP, he was asked by the Conservative government to lead an independent review of the experience of black, Asian and minority ethnic groups in the criminal justice system.

 As both a parliamentarian and a high-profile campaigner, David is a passionate commentator on crime and justice, multiculturalism, cities, and inequality, as well as specific issues such as the Grenfell Tower disaster, the Windrush scandal, and Brexit.
 He is the author of Tribes: How Our Need to Belong Can Make or Break Society.
-The book is part memoir and part manifesto and examines what it means to ‘belong’ and how that concept has been warped and has consequently damaged political, cultural and social discourse.
+The book is part memoir and part manifesto and examines what it means to ‘belong’ and how that concept has been warped and has consequently damaged political, cultural, and social discourse.
 His previous book, Out of the Ashes – Britain after the Riots, was a personal and analytical look at the causes and effects of the 2011 riots that had their epicentre in Tottenham.

 © Copyright 2024 JLA.
 All rights reserved.